Using Generative AI

 WHAT IS GENERATIVE AI?

-Generative AI is a form of artificial intelligence (AI) trained on a huge amount of text and data so that they can generate responses to a wide variety of prompts.
+Generative AI is a form of artificial intelligence (AI) trained on a huge amount of text and data so that it can generate responses to a wide variety of prompts.
 These programs can produce text, images, audio, code or other formats.

 These programs are rapidly changing and evolving and require careful consideration and evaluation.
 These tools come with limitations including currency and bias of information.